Tiled alcoves, Plaza de España

 Four bridges, representing the ancient kingdoms of Spain, were connecting the park to the buildings.
 Colored, decorative ceramic tiles adorned the park, bridges, walls, alcoves, benches, walkways, ponds, and fountain.
 Designing Plaza de España was done in the Spanish style of Baroque revival, Renaissance revival, and Moorish revival.

-We were given only one hour by our tour guide to browse around Plaza de España.
-It wasn’t enough!
-We should come back!
 Luckily, we took the initiative of exploring the Metropol Parasol the night before.
+It compensated us for lack of touring time at Plaza de España.
 It gave us the chance to see another part of Seville, Spain.

 Our next stop was just as interesting – The Cathedral of Seville.